Colleges by Location

 Books and Supplies

-Another important expense to take into consideration is the estimated price of books and supplies for a college or university.
-The estimated cost of books and supplies for full-time students of this school is $1,000.
+Another important financial factor to take into consideration is the approximate price of books and supplies for a college or university.
+The cost of books and supplies for full-time students of this school is estimated at about $1,000.

 Boarding

-In 2023, room and board cost at Champlain College amounted to $16,330 a year.
-Room-only (on campus) cost per academic year at this school added up to $10,152, according to the data from 2023.
-The estimated expense of room-only (on campus) for commuters not living at home was $10,500.
+In 2024, room and board cost at Champlain College amounted to $17,600 a year.
+If you only wanted a dorm room, you had to pay $10,900 for the 2024 academic year.
+The estimated expense of room-only (on campus) for commuters not living at home was also $10,900.

 Book and Supplies | $ 1,000 |